V-Team-Development/hungry_dungeon_ttrpg/characters/talents.md

 Squeeze your muscles tight, damaging everything inside you.

-Action (20): Squeeze one of your organs tight, dealing your strength modifier as blunt damage to anything inside.
+Internal Action (20): Squeeze one of your organs tight, dealing your strength modifier as blunt damage to anything inside.

 ### Egg Layer